 Trump Facebook ban could be a fundraising hurdle for possible 2024 campaign, sources say

+Fundraising costs 'just significantly increased,' one source says, while Hogan Gidley notes 'there are a million different ways' for him to raise money

-The Facebook Oversight Board's decision to uphold former President Trump’s ban from the platform could be "devastating" to his digital marketing and fundraising efforts for 2024, a source with Trump’s Facebook strategy told Fox News Wednesday.
+The Facebook Oversight Board's decision to uphold former President Trump's ban from the platform could be "devastating" to his digital marketing and fundraising efforts for 2024, a source familiar with Trump’s Facebook strategy told Fox News Wednesday.

 The board on Wednesday upheld Trump’s ban from Facebook and Instagram, but said it was "not appropriate" for Facebook to impose the "indeterminate and standardless penalty of indefinite suspension."
 The board gave Facebook six months to review the "arbitrary" indefinite ban, saying in a tweet that the company "violated its own rules."